lu4nm3/nextime/README.md

 cron.map(_.mkString) // Right("0 3 11 4 ?")
 ```

-If you're feeling adventurous, you can use the `unsafe` versions of these constructors which will return a `Cron` value directly:
+If you're feeling adventurous, you can use the `unsafe` version of these constructors which will return a `Cron` value
+directly:

 ```scala
 val cron1: Cron = Cron.unsafe(minute, hour, dayOfMonth, month, dayOfWeek)